Internship and establishment of the official

 FYI

-When your internship is extended, the extension period is not taken into account in calculating your seniority at the time of your tenure, but it is taken into account for retirement.
+When your internship is extended, the extension period is not taken into account in the calculation of your seniority at the time of your tenure, but it is taken into account for retirement.

-You can request permission to work part-time for the same reasons and under the same conditions as a regular civil servant, unless you have to complete a probationary period in a training institution (Inet or Inset) or if your probationary period includes professional education.
+You can request permission to work part-time for the same reasons and under the same conditions as a regular civil servant, unless you have to complete a period of probation in a training institution (Inet or Inset) or if your probationary period includes vocational education.

-If you are doing your internship part-time, the length of your internship is then increased proportionally to be equivalent to that of a full-time probationary official.
+If you do your internship part-time, the duration of your internship is then increased proportionally to be equivalent to that of a civil servant intern working full-time.

-Thus, depending on your part-time quota, the duration of your internship is as follows:
+Thus, depending on your part-time ratio, the duration of your internship is as follows:

 You are paid on the basis of 1er step of the starting grade of the body in which you are appointed as trainee unless the particular status of your body provides for other rules.

-The maintenance of your previous index treatment is possible within the limit of the index treatment to which you can claim during your tenure.
+The continuation of your previous index treatment is possible within the limit of the index treatment to which you can claim during your tenure.

-Your previous service is taken into account in accordance with the provisions of the particular status of the corps in which you are appointed as a trainee and determines the step to which you are classified and your remuneration.
+Your previous service is taken into account according to the provisions of the particular status of the body in which you are appointed as an intern and determines the step to which you are classified and your remuneration.

-As a probationary public servant, you have the same rights and obligations as a regular public servant:
+As a probationary civil servant, you have the same rights and obligations as a regular civil servant:

-Your employer's administration must provide you with essential information and rules concerning the performance of your duties.
+Your employer administration must provide you with the essential information and rules concerning the performance of your duties.

-You are entitled to leave and special leave of absence to which staff members are entitled on the same terms and conditions as regular staff members insofar as such leave, special leave of absence and conditions are compatible with your particular situation.
+You shall be entitled to leave and special leave of absence to which staff members are entitled on the same terms as regular staff members insofar as such leave, special leave of absence and conditions are compatible with your particular situation.

 Répondez aux questions successives et les réponses s’afficheront automatiquement